Ast 4041/Phys 4041

 2) Routines must be programmed by the student in one of the languages listed above (C, C++, Fortran).
 General math packages such as Matlab, or Mathematica can be used for verification and/or plotting purposes only.
 Do not turn in solutions (including source codes) based on these packages.
 They will not be graded.

-3) Source codes must be written by the student who turns in a given assignment; routines may not be copied from Numerical Recipes, for example.
+3) Source codes must be written by the student who turns in a given assignment; routines may not be copied from Numerical Recipes, or from on-line sources, for example.
 That defeats the purpose of the course.

 4) Submitted problem solutions, in addition to requested application results and/or plots, must include the source code used to generate those results with enough coding comments that anyone can understand your plan and what your routine is supposed to be doing as it executes.
 A simple flow chart or equivalent logical outline may be included to indicate intended programming logic.
 The underlying goal is to clearly present your plans for the code, to help isolate any problems.